 The trial of stand-alone power systems (SPS) was designed to improve these customers’ power reliability and be a better value alternative than rebuilding the aging poles and wires in the region.

 The solar-battery-diesel systems exceeded expectations, providing excellent customer satisfaction and significantly improved power reliability.
 The SPS trial established a demonstrable blueprint for improving regional power supplies using renewable electricity systems and saving money on network infrastructure.

 But could it be done at scale?
-Stage 2 of our stand-alone power system trial offers a true alternative for regional customers who – for too long – have been at the mercy of wind, fire and other environmental factors that have caused frequent or extended power outages.
+Round 1 of our stand-alone power system project offers a true alternative for regional customers who – for too long – have been at the mercy of wind, fire and other environmental factors that have caused frequent or extended power outages.

 Powering up in regional Western Australia

-Stage 2 will supersize the trial, with the inclusion of up to 60 SPS units across regional WA.
+This Round 1 project will supersize the rollout, with the inclusion of up to 60 SPS units across regional WA.

-By trialling systems in multiple geographical locations over a three year period, we will better understand how they operate under varying regional environmental conditions.
+By deploying systems in multiple geographical locations over a three year period, we will better understand how they operate under varying regional environmental conditions.

 Participants will also come from a more varied energy consumption background, allowing us to trial a more diverse set of SPS configurations and sizes.

 60 possible locations have been identified by our planners as meeting the criteria to be a SPS trial participant.
 These 60 locations are serviced by 258 kilometres of overhead powerlines.
 That’s nearly 4.5 kilometres of powerline per property – all of which needs to be replaced at significant cost within the next 10 years.

 Energy Minister Ben Wyatt launched stage 2 of the stand-alone power system trial in March 2018.
 He also requested the Public Utilities Office to identify regulatory changes that will allow greater use of SPS as a low cost solution to poles and wires in delivering more reliable services in regional areas.
 This change is essential to rolling out SPS units on a larger scale.